A List of my Favorite Tools

 Coding

-- VSCode’s Github Plugin: It allows me to review pull requests without leaving the editor, giving me access to IDE features like Go to definition, which makes working more convenient.
+- Github Plugin: It allows me to review pull requests without leaving the editor, giving me access to IDE features like Go to definition, which makes working more convenient.

-- Clipboard managers (MacOS: Clippy, Linux: Greenclip, Windows: builtin): A clipboard manager will keep a history of copied items, instead of deleting the current clipboard content when you copy the next thing.
+- Clipboard managers (MacOS: Raycast, Linux: Greenclip, Windows: builtin): A clipboard manager will keep a history of copied items, instead of deleting the current clipboard content when you copy the next thing.
 Useful for: Copying large amounts of code, copying screenshots from Excalidraw for later use, keeping my Zoom link quickly accessible.

 - Command line tools: